Fact: A solid customer onboarding experience will most definitely improve customer retention and reduce churn.

 Before we think about improving our overall approach, we need to have the right onboarding metrics to measure our current process's effectiveness and then identify areas for improvement.

-This post looks at the onboarding metrics you can use to assess engagement, adoption, and progress through the onboarding phase.
+This post looks at the metrics you can use to assess engagement, adoption, and progress through the customer onboarding phase.

 2. Completion percentage at go-live: In addition to measuring go-live times, you can also look at the project’s completion percentage at go-live.
 Sometimes go-lives happen on time, but after sacrificing quite a lot of the initially identified scope.
 So the percentage of agreed-upon scope is delivered at go-live is a valuable metric to know.